 Over 7,000 copies are downloaded each year!
 If these were commercially sold games, they would be world best-sellers.
 But we give them to you for nothing.

-Here are the games to date, either available now or in the works:
+Here are the games to date:

 These games are paper or cardboard boardgames that you can download from this site for no cost.

 You will get a collection of PDF files containing the rules, images for cards, and a board.
 The boards are designed to be printed on A1-paper size (US equivalent: 24×36″), so you will have to trot down to your local print shop.
 You can do the same with the other components, or you can print these off on a decent colour printer, cut the cards up, and voila, there's your game.
 We have designed the cards and rules for A4-size paper stock, but you should have no problem printing them onto US Letter stock.
 Each game will require a lot of ink, so have spare cartridges at hand.

 Nothing.
 They are free for you to download.
 However, they are not public domain.
 I give you permission to print them and play them to your heart's content.

 They have been used in schools for kids as young as eight, so they can't be too complex.
 On the other hand, if you have never played a strategy game before you may find the rules unfamiliar and daunting.
 If you find the rules of Monopoly or Trivial Pursuit a challenge, I'd stay away.
 We hate remembering rules ourselves, so we've tried to make them as organic as possible.
 After the first Turn it will get a lot easier, and you should find that it all fits together.

 Note to experienced gamers: we would rate the games as a little more complex than Kingmaker.

 No, but you probably would not be here if you were uninterested in the history.
 They may well end up teaching you some history, but the aim of the games is to have fun.